 Some of her current favorite reads include: Shades of Magic trilogy by V.E.
-Schwab, The Wisteria Society of Lady Scoundrels by India Holton, Throne of Glass series by Sarah J Maas, Small Favors by Erin A. Craig, Six of Crows by Leigh Bardugo, We Hunt the Flame by Hafsah Faizal, and the Cursebreaker series by Brigid Kemmerer.
+Schwab, The Wisteria Society of Lady Scoundrels by India Holton, Throne of Glass series by Sarah J Maas, Fourth Wing/Iron Flame by Rebecca Yarros, and anything by Rebecca Ross.

 For more book related news, follow her on Twitter @abbey_author.

 To purchase her titles locally, visit The BookMatters in Old Milford, Ohio.

 Dragons are extinct and with them the Dragon Knights of Calagon.
 After generations of brutal war, a rocky peace now exists between the kingdom of Calagon and Alharzat, a nation ruled by a cruel warlord thirsting for vengeance.

 Determined to evade a fate of being married to the highest bidder, Torliana’s years of searching the skies are fulfilled as a pair of yearling dragons emerge from the Ruaidhri Mountains.
 Tori, along with her friend, Prince Crispin, form bonds with the young dragons and set themselves to restoring the once-mighty order of Dragon Knights.
 Torn between her father’s desire to shackle her to the ambitious whims of a nobleman and the yearning of her own heart, Tori strives to find her purpose.